UltraMessaging/smx_perf/README.md

 1500 | 14,720,429

 Note the discontinuities at message sizes 65, 113, and 129.
-There are other discontinuities that can be found, although they may depend on the hardware used.
+There are other discontinuities, although they may depend on the hardware used.
-We believe these discontinuities are a result of alignment to cache lines which affects when and how data is moved from main memory to the CPU cache.
+We believe these discontinuities result from alignment to cache lines, affecting when and how data moves from main memory to the CPU cache.

 The higher numbers may not be reliable, especially as application complexity is added, which will affect the CPU cache.
-This is why we claim throughput of 14M msgs/sec - this seems to be a reliable performance measure that does not rely on serendipity.
+This is why we claim throughput of 14M msgs/sec - this seems to be a reliable performance measure that does not rely on luck.

 #### Receiver Workload